bakerccm/data_management/README.md

 # Data Management

-This repo contains checklists and templates for data management
+This repo contains templates and other resources for data management

 Maintained by [Chris Baker](https://github.com/bakerccm)